smo0ths/UE4CommOpti/README.md

 r.TranslucencyLightingVolumeOuterDistance=16
 r.RefractionQuality=0
 r.SSR.Quality=0
-r.SceneColorFormat=2          ; when using TAA types you might see ghosting even with 4
+r.SceneColorFormat=2          ; When using TAA types you might see ghosting even with 4
 r.DetailMode=0
 r.TranslucencyVolumeBlur=0
 r.MaterialQualityLevel=0